ClickCease

 Don’t try to hide problems, thinking you’ll get away with it.
 Why?
 Buyers can sue you after closing if they discover you knew about issues and didn’t disclose them.

 It’s always better to be upfront about problems and let buyers decide if they want to deal with them.
-Most issues can be negotiated during the sale anyway, so honesty usually works out better than hiding.
+Most issues can be negotiated during the sale, so honesty usually works better than hiding.

 Title Transfer and Mortgage Release Process